 The sheltered harbour at Portscatho, just yards from the cottage (not the view).

-An open doorway leads to the kitchen.
+An open doorway leads from the kitchen to the living-room.

 The dining-area with vintage scrubbed pine table.

-A lovely arched mirror in the shower-room.
+A lovely arched mirror in the shower room.

 A big double shower cubicle.

 A drench head shower and a hand-held shower should do the job!

 The shower room is adjacent to the bedroom on the ground floor.

 Looking from the kitchen to the living-room.